 The AAS Degree Program in Electronics Technology is primarily intended to prepare students for entry-level positions in the electronics industry.
 The areas of application are diverse, broadly encompassing military & space electronics, communications & avionics electronics, consumer & automotive electronics, and medical & power electronics.

-- Adjust and repair commercial and consumer electronic equipment as entry level service shop technicians. - Test, troubleshoot, or prototype electronic products and systems as entry level lab technicians. - Service and repair installed electronic systems at the user's location as entry level field service technicians. - Assist in technical writing projects, and for those who excel in oral communications skills, assist in technical marketing or sales.
+- Adjust and repair commercial and consumer electronic equipment. - Test, troubleshoot, or prototype electronic products and systems. - Service and repair installed electronic systems at the user's location. - Assist in technical writing projects and assist in technical marketing or sales.